This page contains extra utility programs for Poker Mavens. These are compiled Windows applications ready to use.

 This program installs as a Windows Service program and launches the Poker Mavens 2 server application under the specified Windows account.
 This allows your poker site to automatically start if your server gets rebooted.

-Update: this program also works with version 3.
-Just unzip the files into the version 3 program folder and follow the same directions below.
+Update: this program also works with versions 3, 4, and 5.
+Just unzip the files into the program folder and follow the same directions below.

 Poker Mavens already has an "Auto start server at bootup" setting but it only works on systems that don't have user passwords, and thus automatically boot up to a primary Windows account.
 Remote VPS or dedicated servers always have password protected user accounts for security purposes and thus they do not log into an account on bootup.
 Windows service programs all start up at boot time and thus don't need an active login.

 This service simply launches the PMServer.exe program with the -autostart switch when it starts up.
 The downside to this method is that Poker Mavens will run in the Windows console session and thus its interface cannot be seen.
 You will have to use the Remote Admin interface in your web browser to perform administration functions.
 To stop the program, you will have to kill its process using the Windows Task Manager.